 Instructions

-- Add the ginger-garlic paste, yogurt, chilli flakes, garam masala and salt.
-Saute for 4-5 minutes adding a few splashes of water to keep the masala from drying out.
+- Add the ginger-garlic paste and sauté for 4-5 minutes adding a few splashes of water to keep the masala from drying out.

 - Add the rice and the water in which it was soaked.
-Mix everything well.
-Then cancel the saute mode and switch on the pressure cooking mode (manual in some models).
-Make sure the vent is in the sealing position.
+Deglaze the pot and mix everything well.
+Then cancel the sauté mode and switch on the pressure cooking mode.

-- Pressure cook on high pressure for 4 minutes.
-Once the timer beeps, release pressure after 5 minutes.
+- Pressure cook on high pressure for 5 minutes.
+Once the timer beeps, release pressure after 10 minutes.
+Open the pot and serve the pulao.

 Saima says